Tencent rolls out new health tracking code aimed at China's students

 However, schools in major cities such as Beijing and Shanghai have yet to say when they will ask students to return.

-Tencent said Fuxuema would allow teachers and relevant education departments to track the health status of their students and parents would be allow to apply for the colour-based codes for their child.
+Tencent said Fuxuema would allow teachers and relevant education departments to track the health status of their students and parents would be allow to apply for the color-based codes for their child.

 "When schools reopen, no matter whether it’s primary schools, middle schools or universities, they can put up a school access barcode at the gate, and let parents and outsiders scan via WeChat to enter school without hassle ... (and) further manage people who enter school,” Tencent said in its post.